Our CH 2014 Participating Colleges & Universities

 BACK TO TOP

-Smith College is the largest women's college in the United States.
-There are almost 2, 600 undergraduate students from all 50 states and almost 70 countries studying in 37 academic departments including liberal arts and engineering.
-Student/faculty ratio is 9/1 and most classes have fewer than 18 students.
-Located in the beautiful western Massachusetts city of Northampton on the Connecticut River, Smith is part of Five Colleges, Inc, which includes University of Massachusetts, Amherst, Hampshire and Mount Holyoke Colleges.
-Students take classes and attend social, athletic and cultural events at the other colleges; free transportation among the schools is provided 7 days a week.
-The majority of students are awarded financial aid; Smith offers fly-in programs for prospective and admitted students of color.
-Smith’s first year class included 30% women of color and nearly 20% first generation college students.
+Smith College is the largest women's college in the United States and the only one with an engineering program.
+There are approximately 2,500 undergraduate students from all 50 states and over 60 countries studying in over 50 academic departments/programs.
+Some of the most popular majors are Government, Biology, Art, and Psychology.
+Students can also choose from 12 unique concentrations, ranging from Poetry to Global Finance.
+The student/faculty ratio is 9:1 and most classes have fewer than 18 students.
+Located in the beautiful western Massachusetts city of Northampton on the Connecticut River, Smith is part of the Five College Consortium, which includes the University of Massachusetts, Amherst, Hampshire and Mount Holyoke Colleges.
+Students may take classes and attend social, athletic and cultural events at the other colleges; free transportation among the schools is provided 7 days a week.
+The majority of Smith students are awarded financial aid, and Smith offers fly-in programs for prospective and admitted students of color.
+Smith’s new first year class is approximately 35% women of color and nearly 20% first generation college students.
 Smith is committed to institutional diversity and is especially interested in recruiting Native American students.
 Smith guarantees a full-paid summer internship to each student.
-Check Smith out at

 BACK TO TOP